 ID: 1 They make everyone feel better.

-ID: 2 I think that facilities help to relax and prepare for your treatments.
-It is a good way to unwind and gain valuable health benefits not only from treatments but spa facilities as well.
+ID: 2 facilities help you relax and prepare for your treatments.
+It is a good way to unwind and gain valuable health benefits not only from treatments but from spa facilities as well.

 ID: 3

-ID: 4 They're special because you don't get to use them on a regular basis.
+ID: 4 They're special because you don't get to use them regularly.

-ID: 5 It gives time to relax and chat to those I attend with.
+ID: 5 It gives me time to relax and chat with those I attend with.

 ID: 6 Can increase feelings of relaxation and enjoyment

-Saunas and stream rooms are my favourite as they help sweat out all the toxins from body, helps clear skin and brings feelings of refreshment
+Saunas and steam rooms are my favourite as they help sweat out all the toxins from the body, help clear skin and bring feelings of refreshment

 ID: 7 Enhance

 ID: 8 They help you enjoy the surroundings.
-Give you chance to try new things.
+Give you a chance to try new things.

 ID: 9